Luxmusik/sandbox-virtualappliance/readme.md

 Cookie: sessionId={your_session_token}
 Request Body:
 {
+    "ownerOrganisationName": your organisation name,
-    "name": give your mock service a name (optional), "ownerOrganisationName": your organisation name
+    "name": (Optional) give your mock service a name, "commitBaseTemplate": (Optional) expects a boolean (true|false).
+If false, creates a bare repo.
+If true, commits an exmple mock service
 }
 ```